-VIMALA SUNDRAM has 14 years of working in the Administrative and Diplomatic Service giving her a good grasp of the public sector and ensuring targeted and successful government programs.
-In 1986, Vimala worked as a public relations consultant in Ogilvy and Mather Public Relations firm and later as the General Manager of another public relations agency.
+VIMALA SUNDRAM has 14 years of working in the Administrative and Diplomatic Service giving her a good grasp of the public sector and skills to ensure targeted and successful government programs.
+In 1986 Vimala worked as a public relations consultant in Ogilvy and Mather Public Relations firm and later as the General Manager of another public relations agency.
 In 1992, she founded Capital Corporate Communications, a PR and communications consultancy firm serving a select client group.
 Vimala has a BA Hons.
-Degree (English and Economics) from the University of Malaya and an MSc in Social Planning for Developing Countries from the London School of Economics.
+Degree (English and Economics) from the University of Malaya and an MSc in Social Planning for Developing Countries from the London School of Economics

 Best International Film

 AL JAFREE MD YUSOP began his career as a scriptwriter.
 He wrote the film “Paloh” for director Adman Salleh and the stage musical “P. Ramlee, The Musical” for Enfiniti Production.
 His directing career started with “Senandong Malam”, a telemovie which he co-directed with Dain Said.
 He then directed “Melur vs Rajawali” and “Kembara Nak Dara”, both telemovies for RTM.
 He directed his first feature film “Mencari Rahmat” in 2017.